joltron82/Hakchi2-CE/index.md

-Markdown converts text to HTML.

-*[HTML]: HyperText Markup Language

 # HAKCHI FAQ
 ***
 ***

 ## General
 ***
-#### What is Hakchi
+#### What is hakchi

-Hakchi is a modification for the Nintendo Classic and Sega Mini systems that gives you the ability to add additional games and content to your system.
+hakchi2 CE is a modification program for Retro gaming consoles that provides the ability to add additional games and content to the console.
+Examples include
+Nintendo: NES, SNES, Famicom, Super Famicom
+Sega: Genesis, Mega Drive

+## Notes on previous versions
+hakchi, hakchi2 and hakchi2-CE are 3 separate entities.

-Hakchi was created by madmonkey and has received contributions from numerous contributors.
+hakchi is the modification installed on mini systesm that gives you the ability to add additional games and content to your system. hakchi was created by madmonkey and has received contributions from numerous contributors.

-Hakchi2 is the frontend for hakchi, hakchi2 was originally created by clusterm and has since been forked into Hakchi2 CE which is maintained by Team Shinkansen.
+hakchi2 is the frontend for hakchi, hakchi2 was originally created by clusterm and has since been forked into hakchi2 CE which is maintained by Team Shinkansen.

-Hakchi2 CE by Team Shinkansen is the preferred tool for managing and installing Hakchi onto consoles.
+hakchi2 CE by Team Shinkansen is the preferred tool for managing and installing hakchi onto consoles.

+Throughout this document hakchi is used in general for both hakchi and hackhi2 CE

 #### Where can I download it?
-Hakchi2 CE can be found from the Team Shinkansen releases page on GitHub.
+hakchi2 CE can be found from the Team Shinkansen releases page on GitHub.

 http://github.com/teamshinkansen/hakchi2-ce/releases/